Palestinians slam suspension of UNRWA funding by some Western nations

 Aid freeze

+On Saturday, the UK said it had joined the US in “temporarily pausing” future financial aid for UNRWA, which is funded almost entirely by voluntary contributions from UN member countries.

+“The UK is appalled by allegations that UNRWA staff were involved in the 7 October attack against Israel, a heinous act of terrorism that the UK Government has repeatedly condemned,” the Foreign and Commonwealth Office said in a statement.

-Italy’s Foreign Minister Antonio Tajani said on Saturday that his country was joining its allies and cutting its support for the agency.
+Italy’s Foreign Minister Antonio Tajani said his country was joining its allies and cutting its support for the agency.
 “Allied countries have taken a similar decision.
 We are committed to providing humanitarian aid to the Palestinian population while protecting Israel’s security,” he posted on X.

-Australia’s Foreign Minister Penny Wong said she was “deeply concerned” by the allegations against UNRWA.
+Australia’s Foreign Minister Penny Wong said she was “deeply concerned” by the allegations against UNRWA but welcomed the agency’s investigation.
 “We are speaking with partners and will temporarily pause disbursement of recent funding,” she wrote on X.

-“We welcome UNRWA’s immediate response, including terminating contracts and launching an investigation, as well as its recent announcement of a full investigation into allegations against the organization,” she added.
+The Dutch minister for trade and development, Geoffrey van Leeuwen, announced a freeze in funding while the investigation is ongoing.
+“The accusation is that the attack was committed on October 7 with UN money, with our money,” he told public broadcaster NOS on Saturday.

+Germany’s Foreign Office also paused funding, saying: “Until the end of the investigation, Germany, in coordination with other donor countries, will temporarily not approve any new funds for UNRWA in Gaza.”

-Israel praised the countries for halting their support to the UN agency, saying it wants to completely stop its operations after the war on Gaza has ended.
+Israel has praised the countries that have halted their support to the UN agency, saying it wants to completely stop its operations after the war on Gaza has ended.

 Commending the US government for its decision to cease funding to @UNRWA after it was revealed that some of its employees were involved in the heinous massacre on #October7.